Hereford Prime reigns the Best of British

 Winning smiles from Mike van der Hoeven, left and son Ben with their plaques

-winning Best of Brand (retail) with Hereford Prime and being awarded
+for winning Best of Brand (retail) with Hereford Prime and being awarded

 second place in the Best of Crossbreed class with a Hereford-Wagyu cross